Freshman Admissions Requirements for Fall 2014 and Spring 2015

-1. Application Form with Fee: Pratt's new online application has been activated.
-All applicants to undergraduate degree programs are advised to complete the Pratt undergraduate online application with the appropriate non-refundable application fee ($50 for U.S. citizens and Permanent Residents, $90 for international applicants).
+1. Application Form with Fee: Pratt's application must be used to apply with the appropriate non-refundable application fee ($50 for U.S. citizens and Permanent Residents, $90 for international applicants).
 Applications should be completed online to expedite processing.
 Fees may be paid by credit card or electronic check.
 In cases of extreme financial hardship, applicants may request a fee waiver.

 Fee Waivers: Undergraduate applicants may request a college application fee waiver on the basis of family financial hardship using either the NACAC form or the SAT Fee Waiver form.
 Please follow the instructions on the College Board or the NACAC website to obtain either form and bring it to your guidance counselor.
 The criteria are listed on both sites.
 Before completing your online application, you must email a scanned copy of the waiver form to email@example.com or fax to 718.636.3670 with a cover sheet saying "Attention: Application Fee Waiver Request."
 You will be emailed a one-time use waiver code to use on your online application once your fee waiver request is received and approved.
+Please let your guidance counselor know that we do not recommend mailing the fee waivers.
+They may email or fax us.
 Make sure you print information clearly and legibly on the forms.
 If faxing the form, you must include an email address to which the fee waiver code can be emailed.
 Failure to do so will prevent the processing of your request.
 Please allow up to five business days for the emailed requests and ten business days for faxed requests to be processed.
 The data you provide may be checked against the FAFSA.
 Please email firstname.lastname@example.org if you have questions about fee waivers.
 The application fee waiver code can only be used once and will be assigned to a specific applicant.
 Attempts to share the code will result in loss of fee waiver and possible withdrawal of your application.
 Please note that only the online application fee can be waived; we are not able to waive the Slideroom visual portfolio submission fee.

 2. Official High School Transcripts: A high school diploma or equivalent is required for admission to all of Pratt Institute's undergraduate programs.
-Applicants should request official transcripts from all secondary schools attended and include them with their materials.
+Applicants should request official transcripts from all secondary schools attended and have them sent by the school.
+If your school uses Naviance, they may send transcripts electronically.
+If they do not use Naviance, transcripts must be mailed to the admissions office at the address below.
 Applicants who have received a high school equivalency diploma are required to have official High School Equivalency Examination (GED) scores sent to the admissions office in addition to official transcripts from all high schools attended.
 Students who are taking college-level classes while in high school must have the college send an official transcript to Pratt in order to receive college credit.

 3. Scholastic Aptitude Test (SAT 1) or American College Testing Program (ACT) Scores: First-time freshmen* applying to any of Pratt's bachelor degree programs must submit official results from either the SAT or ACT except those applying to the associate's degree programs.
 To ensure that we receive scores by our posted deadlines, students should take the tests as early as possible but no later than one month before the application deadline.
 Please be sure to have your scores sent directly to Pratt.
 Please do not request that scores be rushed.
 Pratt recommends that applicants to the Bachelor of Architecture program submit the results of the SAT II Mathematics Level I or II Subject Test.
 If you applied early action and took the October SAT or ACT, the admissions office will consider your file when we receive the score.